North Korea sends diplomats to Malaysia to get Kim Jong-nam’s body

 Asked how long Malaysia can keep Kim’s body at the morgue, he said “we can keep as long as we want.”
 Police have said that the body will eventually have to be released to the North Korean embassy if there is no claim by Kim’s family members.

-The killing of Kim Jong-nam took place amid crowds of travellers at Kuala Lumpur’s airport and appeared to be a well-planned hit.
+The killing of Kim Jong Nam took place amid crowds of travellers at Kuala Lumpur’s airport and appeared to be a well-planned hit.
 Malaysian authorities say North Koreans put the deadly nerve agent VX on the hands of two women who then placed the toxin on Kim’s face.
 Kim died on the way to a hospital, within about 20 minutes of the attack, they say.

-Malaysian Attorney General Mohamed Apandi Ali said Tuesday in a text message to The Associated Press that the two women accused of killing Kim Jong-nam – Indonesian Siti Aisyah and Vietnamese Doan Thi Huong – will be charged with murder Wednesday and would face a mandatory death sentence if convicted.
+Malaysian Attorney General Mohamed Apandi Ali said Tuesday in a text message to The Associated Press that the two women accused of killing Kim Jong Nam — Indonesian Siti Aisyah and Vietnamese Doan Thi Huong — will be charged with murder Wednesday and would face a mandatory death sentence if convicted.
 Both women have been arrested, and authorities must file charges by Wednesday or release them.

 Both women have reportedly said they thought they were part of a prank TV show when they put their hands on Kim.
 Indonesian officials have said Aisyah told them she was paid the equivalent of $90.